 Direct stresses to priority species include cattle trampling mussels and the over-fishing of eels and elvers.
 Common shiners may suffer from translocation and hybridization.
-Wood turtles and Spotted turtles suffer from the direct impacts of illegal collection and poaching.
+Wood turtles suffer from the direct impacts of illegal collection and poaching.
 The table below lists habitat stresses on priority species, and conservation actions to alleviate those stresses.
 For example, protecting and restoring streamside riparian buffers is an important conservation action that improves water quality as well as both in-stream and riparian habitat for priority bird, fish, mussel, dragonfly/damselfly, and plant species.
-A map showing stream impairments to water quality (as listed by WVDEP in 2014), along, along with biodiversity, is on the previous page.
-Several impaired streams are home to clusters of SGCN and biological diversity.
-Improving water quality in these impaired streams is an important conservation action, especially where priority SGCN are present.
+A map showing several sections of impaired stream on the Reeds Creek, the South Branch, Miller Run and several other small tributaries (as mapped by WVDEP in 2014), along with clusters of SGCN, is on the previous page.
+Improving water quality in these impaired stream reaches is an important conservation action, especially where priority SGCN are present.

-Habitat Stresses and Conservation Actions for Aquatic, Floodplain and Riparian Habitat
+Habitat Stresses and Conservation Actions in Aquatic, Floodplain and Riparian Habitat